Art Therapy Near Philadelphia

 Here’s a sneak peek of what to expect when you meet with your art therapist

-Art Therapist, Teresa Thompson, LPC, ATR-BC
+1. Start with a phone call Art Therapist, Teresa Thompson, LPC, ATR-BC

 Schedule a call with our intake coordinator, Jessica Kryzer.
-She will take your contact info, answer your preliminary questions and then schedule a free 15-minute consultation with Art Therapist, Teresa Thompson, LPC to talk to decide if her approach and style are a good fit for you.
+She will take your contact info, answer your preliminary questions, and then schedule a free 15-minute consultation with Art Therapist Teresa Thompson, LPC to talk to decide if her approach and style are a good fit for you.

-2. What to expect in your first session
+2. What to expect in your first session of art therapy

-3. How the art therapy will progress?
+3. How will the art therapy progress?

 You Might Even Have Fun While You Heal